onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat VNF Modularity.rst

-    A VNF’s Heat Orchestration Template's ``OS::Nova::Server`` resource unique ``{vm-type}`` (as defined in R-01455) **MAY** exist in the VNF's Heat Orchestration Template's Base Module and/or one or more of the VNF's Heat Orchestration Template's Incremental Modules.
+    A VNF’s Heat Orchestration Template's ``OS::Nova::Server`` resource unique ``{vm-type}`` (as defined in R-01455) **MAY** exist in the VNF's Heat Orchestration Template's Base Module (or invoked nested yaml file) and/or one or more of the VNF's Heat Orchestration Template's Incremental Modules (or invoked nested yaml file).

-Note that R-17528 states that

-- A VNF's Heat Orchestration Template's first level Nested YAML file **MUST NOT** contain more than one ``OS::Nova::Server`` resource.
-- A VNF's Heat Orchestration Template's second level Nested YAML file **MUST NOT** contain an ``OS::Nova::Server`` resource.

 A shared Heat Resource is a resource that **MAY** be used by